 Forgive me!
-I have good reason, believe it or not.
-I actually vlogged almost my entire trip and told myself I would post the vlog + TV segment as soon as it went live.
+I have a good reason, believe it or not.
+I actually vlogged almost my entire trip and told myself I would post the vlog + how it came to be as soon as it went live.
 Aaaaaaaaand….then life happened and I haven't done either.
-I've decided not to wait any longer to share the segment with you, and hopefully the vlog will come soon!
+I've decided not to wait any longer to share the story with you, and hopefully the vlog will come soon!
 (Turns out I'm really bad at making videos when I tell you I'm going to, though, so don't hold it against me or hold your breath.
 Just know that I plan to!
 Someday!)

 Ok now here's the quick version of the story, since it's late and I'm pregnant and tired and want to go to bed.
 Just being honest here, Freebs.

 In July 2014, I spoke on a panel at BlogHer, a blogging conference in San Francisco.
 While there, I saw a note that there was an open casting call for a new ABC Daytime Lifestyle talk show and that they were looking for bloggers to potentially come on as contributors.
 There were no other details, but that was enough for me, TV is one of my two most favorite things ever (next to public speaking).
 I wasn't interested in the lunch keynote speaker, so I snuck out and went to the open audition room.
 It was empty, turns out the casting crew was in there eating their lunch.
 I apologized for interrupting, cracked a few jokes, and turned to leave but one of them was like, “hey you seem fun, come sit and hang out.
 We'll just ask you a few questions while we eat.”